ohexter/wca-regulations-hex/wca-regulations.md

     - 2n1) Disputes are only permitted during the competition (see [Regulation 9u](regulations:regulation:9u)), within 30 minutes of the disputed incident and before the start of any following rounds of the relevant event.
     - 2n2) The WCA Delegate must resolve the dispute before the start of the next round of the event.
     - 2n3) The competitor must accept all final rulings of the WCA Delegate.
 Penalty: disqualification from the competition.
-    - 2n3+) [ADDITION] The competitor may escalate their dispute after the competition by following the process decribed in the [Disputes Motion](https://documents.worldcubeassociation.org/documents/motions/16.2025.1%20-%20Disputes.pdf).
+    - 2n3+) [ADDITION] The competitor may escalate their dispute after the competition by following the process described in the [Disputes Motion](https://documents.worldcubeassociation.org/documents/motions/16.2025.1%20-%20Disputes.pdf).
 - 2s) Competitors with circumstances (e.g. disability) that may prevent them from abiding by one or more WCA Regulations may request special accommodations from the WCA Delegate.
 Competitors requesting such accommodations should contact the organization team and WCA Delegate at least two weeks before the competition.
 - 2s+) [REMINDER] Special accommodations must be noted in the Delegate Report.
 - 2s++) [EXAMPLE] Competitors whose circumstances (e.g. religion) do not allow them to compete on a specific date or time may be allowed to compete at a different time at the discretion of the WCA Delegate.
 The WCA Delegate should consider the availability of competition resources when attending such requests.
 This includes the possibility to provisionally compete in subsequent round(s) before the previous round(s) is (are) completed.